MoriyaShiine/enchancement/README.md

 **Q: Can I disable any of these changes?**

 A: Everything in the mod is configurable down to disabling the entire mod if there are features that you wish to disable.
 All of the config options are self explanatory except for enchantmentLimit (0 means no limit, greater than 0 means items cannot have more than that number of enchantments) and unbreakingChangesFlag (0 means all items are unbreakable, greater than 0 means items with x level of Unbreaking are unbreakable, and less than 0 means disabled).
-Items in the `enchancement:retains_durability` tag will ignore these changes and act as normal.
+Items in the `enchancement:retains_durability` tag will ignore these changes and continue to have durability regardless of the setting.

 **Q: Why did you remove most of the vanilla enchantments?**

 A: I do not like how much of the vanilla enchanting meta relies exclusively on Protection, Sharpness, Power, and other such stat increasing enchantments.
-I also dislike Fortune because it incentivizes not mining ores until you have Fortune, which I find incredibly dumb.
+I also dislike Fortune because it creates a mindset of not mining ores until you have Fortune, which I find incredibly dumb.

 **Q: I want to keep every enchantment anyway.
 How do I do this?**

 A: In the configuration file, remove all entries from disallowedEnchantments.

+**Q: I changed the config and now my gear is either too weak or too strong, can you fix this?**

-Keep in mind that while this shouldn't cause any bugs, any balance concerns created by doing this will not be addressed as it is outside of the scope of the mod's vision.
+A: Enchancement is heavily designed around using the default configuration file, any balance concerns created by modifying the config will not be addressed as it is outside of the scope of the mod's vision.